Senior Notions

 Grandchildren, grandparents sharing in online ancestry search

-Posted on December 30, 2018January 11, 2026 by Martha
+Posted on December 30, 2018January 15, 2026 by Martha

-My father’s side of the family felt different.
+My father’s side felt different.
 He left home at seventeen to enlist in the Navy and spent much of his early adulthood moving from place to place.
-I didn’t meet most of his family until I was twelve, when the war had ended and we finally traveled together to visit them.
-At that age, the experience felt overwhelming in the best way — a sudden expansion of family, not yet a curiosity about ancestry.
+I didn’t meet most of his family until I was twelve, after the war ended, when we finally traveled together to visit them.
+At that age, it was overwhelming in the best way — a sudden expansion of family, not yet a curiosity about ancestry.
+That curiosity came much later.

 When Family History Becomes Visible

 She had grown up near my father’s family and knew relatives whose names meant nothing to me at the time.
 Listening to her felt like opening a door into a part of my family that had always existed but remained unexamined.
-Her knowledge — and the care she brought to preserving it — made a lasting impression.
+Her knowledge — and the care she brought to preserving it — left a lasting impression.
+It also shifted how I thought about the past.

 Using Modern Tools to Gather What Remains